-Conversion factors for commercial fishers
+Conversion factors for commercial fishing

-Find conversion factors for different species, and learn how to use them.
+Find conversion factors for different species and learn how to use them.
 Read about your responsibilities using conversion factors, and vessel-specific conversion factors.

-About conversion factors
+- About conversion factors and calculating greenweight

-How conversion factors work
+- How to use conversion factors

-Find a conversion factor
+- Find a conversion factor

-FishServe – our partner for administering commercial fishing – has a conversion factor tool on its website.
+FishServe (our partner for administering commercial fishing) has a conversion factor tool on its website.

 To use that tool, you'll need to know the species code for the fish you're working with.